antoinevg/GSG/luna/design/rfp.md

 #### Global flags shall include:

-* `--help`: Display Luna CLI help.
+* `--help, -h`: Display Luna CLI help.
-* `--build-dir`: Override the default `build/` directory.
+* `--build-dir, -b`: Override the default `build/` directory.
-* `--` All flags following a naked double-dash will be passed to any tools invoked by the Luna CLI.
+* `--` All flags following a naked double-dash will be passed to external tools invoked by the Luna CLI.
 * TBD

 #### Naming considerations